MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 * Transfer 700μL of this liquid to the corresponding **green** spin column.
 Centrifuge at 16,000 RCF for 30 seconds
 * Discard flow-through
 * Repeat previous two steps until all liquid has gone through the columns
-* Add 400μL DNA/RNA Prep Buffer to each DNA column and centrifuge at 16,000 RCF for 30 seconds.
+* Add 400μL DNA/RNA Wash Buffer to each DNA column and centrifuge at 16,000 RCF for 30 seconds.
 Discard flow-through
 * Make DNase I master mix: [75μL DNA digestion buffer and 5μL DNase] X n (sample #)
 * Add 80μL of DNase I master mix directly to the filter of each column.
 Incubate at room temperature for ~15 minutes
 * Add 400μL DNA/RNA Prep Buffer to each DNA column and centrifuge at 16,000 RCF for 30 seconds.
 Discard flow-through